Here’s a dirty little secret: I fell into this career by accident.

 Growing up, I dreamed of being an animator.
 I watched Looney Tunes on repeat, sketching out Bugs Bunny and Marvin the Martian in front of the TV over a bowl of popcorn.
 I own every single Calvin and Hobbes comic book ever published, and would spend hours mimicking Bill Watterson’s careful lines and water-colored backgrounds.

 In elementary school, I won regional and national awards for my drawings.
 I was named “Best Artist” in my senior class in high school.
-I even won a scholarship for this piece:

 Then I went to college and my art died.